 Social Action is a core part of the ministry of the Church, as has been the case for millenia.

-This kind of work is understood as a practical expression of the love of God.
 There needs to be integration between our words about God’s love and the way we express this and pass this on in attitudes and actions towards the people and world around us.
 If we understand that God’s love is for all people and all creation then this needs to be expressed practically.

 We find our inspiration in the person of Jesus, both his life and his teaching.
 Particularly of note is the value he gave to each individual person: his actions and words show that he understood that all have worth and value whether insiders and elite or for various reasons on the margins of society.
 Christian social action seeks to follow this example.